dwolffram/replication-ARSIA2023/README.md

 directory to the root of the replication package, or open the `.Rproj` file using RStudio.

-The software versions that were used to run these analysis are
+The software versions that were used to run these analyses are

 - R 4.1.3
   - `geomtextpath` (0.1.0)